When I was reading the prayer below the first time, it sent a course of energy through me from head to toe. Sharing this with you is an honor.

 Now, exhale and be still for a brief moment.

 What speaks loudly in this prayer is that we are all here together.
-The call to serve is special.
-We are alive thanks to our ancestors and by helping the people, plants, animals, and life in our environment, we show appreciation for existing in this world.
-Gratitude is powerful!
+The calling to service is special.
+Similarly, we are alive thanks to our ancestors and by helping the people, plants, animals, and life in our environment, we show appreciation for existing in this world.